reidemeister94/confluence-gpt/README.md

 # Confluence GPT
-Python scripts that use ChatGPT to automatically generate Confluence pages

-This repository contains Python scripts that use ChatGPT to automatically generate Confluence pages.
-The scripts allow users to quickly create new Confluence pages by providing input text and customizing various page elements such as the page title, formatting, and content.
-The generated pages can be easily published to Confluence using the Confluence API.
-This repository can be useful for anyone looking to automate the creation of Confluence pages or to use natural language processing to generate page content.
+This repository contains Python scripts that use ChatGPT to generate Confluence pages automatically.
+You can use these scripts to quickly create new pages by providing input text and customizing page elements such as the title, formatting, and content.
+The generated content can be published promptly to Confluence using the python APIs.
+This repository helps automate the creation of Confluence pages or uses natural language processing to generate content.

 # Disclaimer